learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 - `CreatePokemonViewController`
 - `PokemonDetailViewController`

 As it is used all over the place, let's just go and add it to the `PokedexTableViewController` which is also responsible for initially fetching it.
-We could also create a new `.graphql` file and put the fragment in there - remember that all `.graphql` will be merged by `apollo-codegen`, so no matter where we define the fragment, it will be available in all other queries and mutations.
+We could also create a new `.graphql` file and put the fragment in there - remember that all `.graphql` will be merged by `apollo-codegen`.
+So, no matter where we define the fragment, it will be available in all other queries and mutations.

 So, go ahead and copy the fragment above into `PokedexTableViewController.graphql`.

 ### Using A Fragment

 As mentioned before, a fragment only defines a sub-part of a proper GraphQL query or mutation.
-This means that we can simply replace the properties contained in the fragment with the fragment itself.
+This means that we can simply replace the properties contained in the query/mutation with the fragment itself.
 In our case, this would look like this:

 Our `TrainerQuery` will be changed to: